SEND Policy 2024.docx

 This policy describes the way we meet the needs of students who experience barriers to their learning, which may relate to sensory or physical impairment, learning difficulties, or emotional or social development, or mental health needs, or may relate to factors in their environment, including the learning environment they experience in school.

 We recognise that students learn at different rates and that there are many factors affecting achievement, including ability, emotional state, mental well-being, age and maturity.
 We recognise for many of our students a crucial factor is their readiness to learn.
-Often there have been large gaps in their education and a distrust may have developed This can be overcome by individually designed packages which aim to slowly integrate a young person back into learning.
+Often there have been large gaps in their education and a distrust may have developed.
+This can be overcome by individually designed packages which aim to slowly integrate a young person back into learning.
 We believe that many students, at some time in their school career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.

 Whilst many factors contribute to the range of difficulties experienced by our young people, we believe that much can be done to overcome them by parents/carers, teachers/learning support mentors, associated agencies and students working together.